- Chart

 Bid-Ask Spread

-The bid-ask spread for VCSH is typically very tight, reflecting its high liquidity and low transaction costs.
+The bid-ask spread for VCSH is typically narrow, reflecting its high liquidity and efficient market pricing, minimizing trading costs for investors.

 Market Dynamics